dengking/programming-language/docs/Cross-language/SWIG/doc/index.md

 ### 6.29 Callbacks to the target language

+> NOTE:
+>
+> "Callbacks to the target language" 指的是在source language的程序中，执行target language程序中的函数

 C/C++ function pointers are often used for callbacks and this is discussed in the Pointers to functions and callbacks section.
 The callback techniques described therein provide a way to control callbacks to a C/C++ function but not callbacks into the target language.
 The techniques described below show how the director feature can be used to support callbacks from C/C++ to the target language.

 > NOTE: